BecksHookham/Tech_Interviews.md/README.md

 - What’s the point in writing clear git commit messages?

 ### Tools and Methodologies
+- Can you explain the four basic principles of Object-Oriented Programming (OOP) and provide a brief example in any programming language?
 - Which code repository do you use and why?
 - How often do you refactor your code?
 - Which SOLID principle do you think is the most important in coding?